Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Introduction

 \section{Introduction}

 The Semi-Digital Hadronic Calorimeter (SDHCAL)~\cite{sdhcal} is one of the high-granularity calorimeter prototypes developed by the CALICE collaboration.
 This technology was optimised for the application of the Particle Flow Algorithm~\cite{pfa} in an $\Ppositron\Pelectron$ collider environment.
 The SDHCAL is a sampling calorimeter where Glass Resistive Plate Chambers (GRPC) are used as active medium while absorber layers are made of 2\,cm thick stainless steel plates.
+The glass plates have a bulk resistivity of $10^{12}\,\ohm\centi{\meter}$ while the surface resistivity is $0.6-1\mega\ohm/\square$.
+The anode and cathode thicknesses are $0.7\,\milli{\meter}$ and $1.1\,\milli{\meter}$, respectively.
+The gas gap width is $1.2\,\milli\meter$.
+The geometry of the GRPC is described in Figure~\ref{fig:rpc}.
+The GRPC is placed inside a stainless steel cassette that plays the role of a Faraday cage.
 The longitudinal segmentation is given by 48 GRPC layers interleaved with absorbers, reaching a $1.3$\,m length and 6 interaction lengths ($\lambda_{\rm{I}}$).
 For each layer, the transverse segmentation is governed by the $96\times96$ charge collection pads of $1\,{\rm cm^2}$ each, fine enough to allow track reconstructions~\cite{hough} and particle identification using machine-learning techniques~\cite{idmva}.
+The readout pads are isolated from the anode glass by a $50\,\micro{\meter}$ Mylar foil.
 The charge collected by each pad is measured with a dedicated ASIC~\cite{hardroc} that provides a three-threshold readout corresponding to three amplitudes: about $0.1$, $5$ and $15$\,pC.
+The ASIC features a power-pulsing mode~\cite{powerpulsing}.
+It allows to place the readout electronics in an idle mode between two beam bunch crossings.
+The active time corresponding to the beam bunch crossing in an $\Ppositron\Pelectron$ ILC-like experiment~\cite{ilc} is expected to last $1\,\milli{\second}$ every $200\,\milli{\second}$.
+The power-pulsing significantly reduces the power dissipation by a factor 100 to 200 such as no active cooling is needed.
+The occupency rate is expected to be less than $30\,\hertz/\centi{\meter}^{2}$ while the GRPC response is considered as stable up to $100\,\hertz/\centi\meter^2$~\cite{rates}.

 GRPC are usually used as tracking devices, while in the SDHCAL, we are confronted with a large variety of particles and energies present in a hadronic shower.
-Furthermore, the high energy density can be an issue.
+Furthermore, the high energy density leads to multiple particles inducing a signal in the same pad.